Alessandro Eleuteri

-Alessandro Eleuteri (born 8 June 1998) is an Italian football player.
+Alessandro Eleuteri (born 8 June 1998) is an Italian footballer who plays as a right back for Recanatese.

 Club career

 Ascoli

 Born in San Benedetto del Tronto, Eleuteri started his career in Ascoli.
 On 6 April 2014 he made his professional debut in Serie C for Ascoli as a substitute replacing Lion Giovannini in the 86th minute of a 3–0 away win over Prato.
 Three week later, on 27 April he played his second match for Ascoli, again as a substitute replacing Matteo Minnozzi in the 73rd minute of a 1–0 away defeat against Gubbio.

 Atalanta

 After spending 2 years in the Juventus youth team he joined to Atalanta Primavera for the second half of the 2016–17 season where he made 8 appearances.

 Loan to Pistoiese and Monopoli

 On 14 July 2017, Eleuteri was signed by Serie C side Pistoiese on a season-long loan deal.
 On 24 September he made his Serie C debut for Pistoiese as a substitute replacing Juan Surraco in the 88th minute of a 2–0 away defeat against Livorno.
 In January 2018, Eleuteri returned to Atalanta leaving Pistoiese with only 9 appearances, all as a substitute.

 On 23 January 2018, Eleuteri was loaned to Monopoli on a 6-month loan deal.
 On 8 April he made his debut in Serie C for Monopoli as a substitute replacing Leonardo Longo in the 85th minute of a 2–0 home win over Bisceglie.
 One week later, on 15 April he made his second appearances for Monopoli, again as a substitute replacing Leonardo Longo in the 84th minute of a 2–1 away defeat against Juve Stabia.
 Eleuteri ended his loan with only 2 appearances, both as a substitute.